gitlost-murali/InfoGAN/README.md

 Sounds good.
 How do we do that ?

 For the generator we pass in Z (Random Noise) along with C (categorical distribution).
 Note that C's distribution may vary with the application to Gaussian / whatever.
-If it is a categorical distribution, you expect C to be one-hot encoded vector.
-Like [0 0 0 1] for representing a concept.
+If it is a categorical distribution, you expect each dimension in C to hold some information regarding shape, rotation etc. For example, [0 0 0 1] may represent a latent concept like rotation.
 We start with a uniformly distributed C [0.2 0.2 0.2 0.2 0.2].

 And with the training process, we expect neural network architecture to update C.